Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 However, foreign currency transactions with this card are not free!
 Indeed, these transactions go through the Migros Bank currency exchange network.
 And conversions through this network have a surcharge between 1.5% and 2% compared to the interbank exchange rate.
 So, while this is much better than other credit cards, you should still not use this credit card abroad.

 Nevertheless, there are some cases where you have to pay this fee.
 The way to avoid it is to use a debit card (like Neon) with a better currency exchange rate.
 However, sometimes debit cards are refused, like reserving a hotel.
 In these cases, you will have to use a credit card.
-And no credit card has free foreign currency exchange.
-So about a 2% surcharge is quite good!
+No credit card offers free foreign currency exchange.
+So about a 2% surcharge is not too bad!

 The insurance benefits

 Many credit cards come with some insurance benefits.
-So, let’s quickly review the insurance benefits of the Cumulus Visa credit card.
+So, we can quickly review the insurance benefits of the Cumulus Visa credit card.

 The Cumulus Visa credit card comes with several different insurance benefits: